eprilx/Msi-afterburner-unlock-advanced-setting/README.md

-# MSI Afterburner Unlock Advanced Settings
+# MSI Afterburner Unlock Advanced Settings (Work only in 4.6.6 beta version)

 These `MSIAfterburner.dat` and `MSIAfterburner.oem` files are the original but already decrypted files from MSI Afterburner 4.6.6 beta.
 This means you can edit more setting within them.